benoitantelme/airpollpy/README.md

 ![Best stations O3 for each city in 2013](data/plot/stations/best_stations_2013_o3.png)

-Stations used for each pollutant:
+Best station for each pollutant an city:

 | City  | NO2  | O3  | PM10  | PM2.5  |
 | ------------- | ------------- | ------------- | ------------- | ------------- |